We're giving you the chance to win back the value of your meal - every time you dine this month!

 Neon peace sign

 What: This neon pink brunch spot is the perfect spot to get the gang together and eat some delicious food, and enjoy the odd tipple of two whilst you’re there.
 Because as they have plastered across the room in neon signs - ‘well behaved women don’t make history’.
-What’s better, is they are always coming up with new themes for the brunches, such as fairytale and mamma mia style events.
-To eat, expect pulled pork burgers, crispy red prawns, and honey and cajun glazed chicken skewers.
+What’s better is that they are always coming up with new themes for the brunches, such as fairytale and Mamma Mia style events.
+To eat, expect pulled pork burgers, sweet potato and halloumi burgers, and a vegan version too.

 Where: 12 Burlington Arcade, Stephenson St, B2 4BL